1. Get rewarded for your patience

 14. Wait for Amazon Prime Day

 This virtual holiday usually occurs over the course of 48 hours in July in celebration of Amazon’s birthday.
-COVID-19 has pushed the 2020 edition all the way back to fall; rumors floating around online place the new date in October.
+However, this year saw a second sales event in October as well.

 On Prime Day, prices get slashed on hundreds of items across departments and even on some of Amazon’s paid services, like Amazon Music.